Lastek/cs314-wsl-setup/README.md

 > `BASE_URL="http://127.0.0.1:"${SERVER_PORT}`

-Now try running it again and it should be working.
+Now save it and try running it again and it should be working.

 ## Some necessary changes to .git
 We need to modify git to ignore the file so it doesnt get pushed by accident or overwritten.